But, none of that matters if you don't understand eCommerce payments and eCommerce payment gateways (see what is payment

 Best Payment Gateway for eCommerce Website

 The best payment gateway for an eCommerce website depends on the industry and target customers.
-A B2B business and a DTC business have different needs, so look for a gateway that will best serve your particular business.
+The B2B business model and direct to consumer model have different needs, so look for a gateway that will best serve your particular business.

 Either way, make sure the business you go with understands the eCommerce market and how it differs from traditional business.

 For food and beverage manufacturers and suppliers, the best choice is to use the BlueCart eCommerce.
-It's an all-in-one eCommerce suite that lets you sell B2B wholesale, direct to consumers, or both.
+It's an all-in-one online marketplace that lets you sell B2B wholesale, direct to consumers, or both.
 It offers secure transactions, is built to scale with your business, and doesn't even require setup or monthly fees.
 It's also the best eCommerce platform for SEO if you're a food supplier.

 Different Types of Payment Systems for eCommerce